 When done styling the button, select the shape again and press CTRL+K or Insert-> Hyperlink to turn the entire button into a shortcut.

 Via the Drawing Tools tab you can make your shape look like a button.

-Note: The web interface of Gmail properly supports the shapes sent from Outlook but also shows a image001.emz attachment unless you are using Outlook 2013.
-The Outlook.com web interface also properly supports it.
-It won’t show an attachment icon nor does it list the button as an attachment even when you aren’t using Outlook 2013.
+Note: The web interface of Gmail properly supports the shapes sent from Outlook but also shows a image001.emz attachment unless you are using Outlook 2013 or Outlook 2016.
+The Outlook.com web interface also properly supports it; It won’t show an attachment icon nor does it list the button as an attachment even when you aren’t using Outlook 2013 or Outlook 2016.

 Creating a button image file